vishnuvk0/INTERVIEW-Patient-Data-API/README.md

 Input: A string indicating a specific date in the format YYYY-MM-DD

-**Goal: Will be used to populate a front end UI that lists all appointments for a given day, along with extra information on the patient that attended the appointment.**
+**Goal: Will be used to populate a front end UI that lists all appointments for a given day**

 Functionality: